-If more than a year has passed since the pronouncement of decree nisi, the application is slightly more involved as it is necessary to explain to the court, usually in the form of a written statement, why such a length of time has elapsed and to confirm that the parties have not cohabited together or a child has been not been born to them in the intervening period.
-Often such delays occur because time was needed to sort out the financial settlement.
+If more than a year has passed since the pronouncement of decree nisi, the application is slightly more involved.
+It will be necessary to explain to the Court, usually in the form of a written statement, why such a length of time has elapsed; you will need to confirm that the parties have not cohabited together, or, that a child has been not been born to you in the intervening period.
+Often such delays in applying for occur because time was needed to sort out the financial settlement.

-When the petitioner sends the decree absolute application to court, the court should process and pronounce it the same day.
-Parties are only legally divorced once decree absolute has been pronounced.
-If a divorced person later wishes to remarry, a sealed copy of the decree absolute must be produced as evidence that they are legally free to do so.
+When the petitioner sends the decree absolute application to the Court, the Court should process and pronounce it the same day though it usually takes 2-3 weeks for you to receive the legal document that will dissolve your marriage.
+Spouses are only legally divorced once decree absolute has been pronounced. place.
+If a divorced person later wishes to remarry, a photocopy of the decree absolute will not suffice.
+A sealed copy of the decree absolute must be produced as evidence that a divorced person is legally free to remarry.

-It is possible to be divorced and remarry without the finances having first been resolved but that person’s entitlement to a financial settlement may be extinguished.
-This is the so called ‘remarriage trap’.
+It is possible to be divorced and remarry without the finances having first been resolved but that person’s entitlement to a financial settlement may be lost.
+This is the so-called ‘remarriage trap’.
 It is therefore very important to take legal advice if you are considering remarrying.

 You can get a replacement decree absolute by contacting the Court that issued the original.
 It will cost £10 if you can provide your case number or £45 if you don’t.
 A copy can be requested via email or post, which must include your name, the case number, your address and how you would like to pay.
 A cheque or postal order must be payable to HM Courts & Tribunals Service.
 You can also pay by card in which case you will need to provide a phone number in your letter or email, for the courts to call you on.

 The following link will help you locate the right court and its contact details https://courttribunalfinder.service.gov.uk/